-When to get thee to a PT or doc*
+When to go to the PT or doc*

 If you’re falling significantly out of “normal” range, you might want to consult with your PT or doctor.
 Remember that just not drinking liquids is not a solution for urgency – in fact, when there’s not enough liquid, the urine that’s sitting in your bladder can become very concentrated, leading to more irritation, even infection.

 A pee diary may not be the most glamorous journal ever, but if it can get you all the way through the movie, let you sleep your full 8 uninterrupted, and make it possible for you to run without scouting for porta potties, it may be one of the most useful journals you’ve ever kept.

 Do you have a pee diary, and would you be willing to leak a little of it to us (ha ha)?
 Feel free to share with the community in the comments below, or fill us in on Gennev's Facebook page or Midlife & Menopause Solutions, Gennevs closed Facebook group.